Carpooling: The New Work-Environment Initiative

 Casual conversation is essential in the workplace, so much so that studies have revealed not having them in the workplace leads to lower productivity and ability to carry out our work.
 Informal chats, or 'water cooler conversations', are integral to the workplace, but today’s digital age means we spend most of the workday glued to our screens and not engaging in face-to-face conversations.

-Unfortunately, today’s email culture and rise of flexible working policies mean employees are more likely to ask a colleague a question via email than walk over to them.
+Because of today’s email culture and rise of flexible working policies, employees are more likely to ask a colleague a question via email than walk over to them.

-We’ve lost the value of casual chats around the water cooler and replaced it with short, professional and distant digital correspondence—which in turn could lead to disengaged employees, isolation and reduced collaboration.
+We’ve lost the value of casual chats around the water cooler or lunch table and replaced it with short, professional and distant digital correspondence—which in turn could lead to disengaged employees, isolation and reduced collaboration.
 The implementation of a ridesharing program can replace the notion of the water cooler conversation and transform it into more meaningful discourse.

 Apps can now match employees based on their route to work, connecting riders and drivers who may not have much connection in the office.
 This makes them step outside of their comfort zone and build meaningful connections with people they may not have dealt with in the past.
 This helps transform the workplace culture into one that actively encourages open communication, collaboration and team building.